Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 Rules for an Owner Email category can also be generated from existing account tags.

-In this case, we treat the tag value an authoritative (no code deduplication), and so we start with inheriting tag values from tags on individual resources.
+In this case, we treat the tag value as authoritative (no code deduplication), and so we start with inheriting tag values from tags on individual resources.
 We then fall back to rules built from account tag values for any accounts tagged with a listed tag.